DNA samples: When you have to give a sample

 Samples taken from suspects with their consent or by court order

-- If you’re not charged, the police have to destroy the sample and records two years after the date the sample was taken, unless a judge allows a longer time.
+- you’re not charged, the police have to destroy the sample and records two years after the date the sample was taken, unless a judge allows a longer time.

-- If you’re charged but the police withdraw the charge or you’re found not guilty, the sample and records must be destroyed as soon as practicable.
+- you’re charged but the police withdraw the charge or you’re found not guilty, the sample and records must be destroyed as soon as practicable.

 - If you’re convicted of a jailable offence, your DNA profile and other records can be kept indefinitely (although the sample that was taken from you must be destroyed as soon as possible after the time allowed for you to appeal your conviction has passed).